1947 - 2023

 Steffen began his career as a chemical engineer.
 He became a research fellow at the Research School of Chemistry at ANU from 1977-1980, and later joined the CSIRO Division of Environmental Mechanics in the roles of science management, editing and communication.

 In 1990 Steffen took up the position of Executive Officer for the Global Change and Terrestrial Ecosystems project of the International Geosphere-Biosphere Programme (IGBP).
 From 1998 to 2004 he served as Executive Director of IGBP and was based in Stockholm.
 Steffen returned to Canberra in mid-2004 and took up a Visiting Fellowship with the Bureau of Rural Sciences, Department of Agriculture, Fisheries and Forestry, Australian Government.
 A year later he joined the ANU and was the foundation director of the Fenner School of Environment and Society before serving as Executive Director of the ANU Climate Change Institute from 2008 to 2012.
-He is a member of the Anthropocene Working Group, which is exploring the formalization of the Anthropocene in the Geological Time Scale.

 News articles with Steffen, Will

 With Will Steffen, Earth system science has lost its father

 Centre director Line Gordon and chair of the board Carl Folke look back on their time with cherished colleague Will Steffen, who recently passed away

 As the framework celebrates its tenth anniversary, some of the lead authors behind it look reflect on what it has achieved and what work lies ahead